Blue and White (political alliance): Platform and positions

+Political commentators have criticized Blue and White for its lack of clarity on core security issues, particularly its position on the Israeli–Palestinian conflict and West Bank settlements.
+Some analysts have described the party's platform as strategically vague, aimed at appealing to both center-left and center-right voters without committing to firm policy stances.

 Leaders

-The alliance is led by Benny Gantz.
+The alliance was led by Benny Gantz.
 Formerly Yair Lapid and Gantz served as co-leaders, until the 2020 split within the party.

 The agreement was should it become the lead faction in forming a government, the two agreed to a rotation which would have had Gantz serving for the first two years as prime minister, with Lapid as foreign minister and Telem leader Moshe Ya'alon (in the third slot on the list) as defense minister.
 For the next two years, Lapid would have served as prime minister, with Gantz as defense minister.